Minneapolis Tax Attorney Shows Ways to Not Spend Refund

 When you receive your tax refund A.K.A – a big lump sum of money – how do you plan to use it?
 Do you first think to save it all?
 Go on a big trip?
 Pay off credit cards?
 Get your pool re-plastered?
 It’s hard not to start thinking extravagantly on what you could be doing with all of it.
 Whatever it is, there needs to be a strategy involved so you can make the most of your tax refund.
 Tax Tiger, an IRS tax attorney in Minneapolis, discovered several ways on how people commonly spend their tax return, but probably shouldn’t.
 So, if you are one of the 77 percent who received a tax return, here are a few of those ways that you should avoid using that money towards.

-The GOBankingRates survey found that 27 percent of people were planning on paying off debt they had with their credit cards.
+The GOBankingRates survey found that 27 percent of people were planning on paying off dues they had with their credit cards.
 According to Professor of accounting at Northeastern University’s D’Amore-McKim School of Business, “The goal in spending a tax refund should be long-term financial security.
 Just reducing card balance to run it back up does no good.”
-If you are just paying off your credit cards only to rack up the debt again, then you may have a problem.
+If you are just paying off your credit cards only to rack up the dues again, then you may have a problem.
 Paying off the credit card and getting rid of it the card may be a better answer for you.

 - Saving it all